 - Clogged water pipes

-- Damage to appliances or plumbing fixture
+- Damage to appliances or plumbing fixtures

 - Spots and streaks on dishes